dorin7bogdan/ADM-TFS-Extension/UFTBuildTask/README.md

 # Integration with UFT One
 This extension enables you to run UFT One tests as part of your Azure DevOps build process.
 In a build step, run UFT One tests stored in the local file system or on an ALM server.
 When running tests from ALM Lab Management, you can also include a build step that prepares the test environment before running.
 After the build is complete, you can view comprehensive test results.

-# What's new in UFT One Azure DevOps extension - version 3.*
+# What's new in UFT One Azure DevOps extension - version 4.*
-##### Release date: November 2021
+##### Release date: September 2022
 This plugin update includes the following:
-- ALM Lab Management runs:  Support running build verification suites, run on hosts assigned using ALM’s automatch option.
+- Run your GUI Mobile tests from the file system.
-- Enhanced support for release pipelines
+  You can directly define UFT Mobile connection settings and Mobile Record and Run settings in the pipelines without defining them separately in UFT One.
-- Cosmetic report improvements
+- Use a UFT Mobile Get Resources task to retrieve application and device information from UFT Mobile.
-- Bug fixes
+- Use a UFT One Parallel Test Run task to run GUI Web and GUI Mobile tests in parallel.

 #  Configuration
 #### Prerequisites